Kenneth Gainwell Player Prop Bets for NFL Week 17 | Philadelphia vs. Washington 1/2/2022

 Season Stats

-- The Eagles, who rank ninth in the NFL in points scored, have dropped back to pass 47.3% of the time while running the football 52.7% of the time.
+- The Eagles, who rank ninth in the NFL in points scored, have attempted a pass 47.3% of the time while running the football 52.7% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Gainwell's matchup with Washington.